Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 # How to start over (reset to  upstream `master`)

 Have you created a real mess in git which stops you from creating a commit you want to submit to us?
-You might want to consider consider starting again from scratch.
+You might want to consider starting again from scratch.
 Your changes can be reset to the Homebrew's `master` branch by running:

 ```shell
 git checkout -f master